juandpinto/thesis-manuscript/source/13_results.md

 The Conversational Hebrew Vocabulary List in its entirety can be found as an electronic supplement to this thesis (in CSV format) or at the following GitHub repository: *<https://github.com/juandpinto/opus-lemmas>*.
 It contains the most common 5,000 lemmas of conversation Modern Hebrew, as found in the OpenSubtitles2018 corpus.
 A sample of the first 1,000 lemmas is included in [*Appendix 1*](#appendix-1).

-For discussion purposes, a small sample of the first 20 items is here presented.
+For discussion purposes, a small sample of the first 20 items is here presented.<!-- expand to 30 items? and fix formatting -->

 | <!----> | LEMMA | FREQUENCY | RANGE | U~DP~              |
 |--------:|------:|----------:|------:|:-------------------|